 Here are 5 eco-friendly tips that any small business can follow to reduce their environmental footprint.

 Working to reduce the number of vehicles on the road, or making environmentally conscious choice when it comes to company vehicles are two ways a small business can do its part.

 How?
-Provide incentives for your employees to use carpooling, a rideshare service, public transportation or to bike to work.
-Offer your team partial refunds of their cost for public transit or rideshare.
-Offer incentives for carpools such as fuel reimbursements; or offer free tune ups for bikers.
+Encourage work from home for your team, when possible and practical (or necessary!).
+Otherwise, provide incentives for your employees to use carpooling, a rideshare service (once social distancing rules are no longer in place), public transportation or to bike to work.
+For example, you can provide your team partial refunds of their cost for public transit or rideshare, offer incentives for carpools such as fuel reimbursements, or offer free tune ups for bikers.

 Consider switching to electric company cars.
-Ottawa recently announced a federal incentive of $5000 for electric car buyers, in addition to provincial incentives already in place across the country.
+The Canadian government provides a federal incentive of $5000 for electric car buyers, in addition to provincial incentives already in place across the country.

 Many businesses of all sizes endeavour to go paper-free, which is a fantastic initiative.

 It can seem difficult when some industries and even some government offices still require the use of fax machines.
 Switching to an online fax service solves this issue.
 They allow you to create documents, send and receive faxes, all digitally.

 Banking can be another hurdle when it comes to going fully paper-free.
 In recent years, Canadian banks have taken great strides to offer more and more digital options.
 E-transfers, mobile cheque depositing (skip the deposit slips and ATM receipts!), online messaging centers for account updates, and e-statements are some of the ways Canadian banks are working to help businesses succeed in their paper-free goals.